-How to Use Epsom Salt on Hostas
+Epsom Salt for Potted Hostas

 - For potted hostas, mix two tablespoons of Epsom Salt in one gallon of water.
 Water the potted hostas once a month with this mixture.

-- With the same solution, you can use a sprayer to spray the mixture directly on the leaves to keep them lush and healthy,
+- With the same solution, you can use a sprayer to spray the mixture directly on the leaves to keep them lush and healthy.

 On a New Hosta Garden Area